Olivia Knox, MSW (She/Her/Hers)

 Amelia has served the NASW-NYS membership since March 2015.
 Previously, she served as the Chapter’s Executive Assistant, Program Coordinator, & Grants and Development Specialist.
 She is a 2014 graduate of SUNY Geneseo with degrees in Political Science and Sociology.
 Amelia lives in Albany, NY with her husband Tomás, their son, and their cat Buttermilk Pancakes.

-Nelle Morehouse (She/They)
+Nelle Morehouse (She/Her)

 Program Coordinator